eteran/libp0f/README.md

 on some BSD types, I plan to find a good way to handle this at some point while still targetting more portability).

-Additional efforts will be made to seperate out the application driving logic from the core logic, so that the core can be used as a library in existing applications.
+Additional efforts have be made to seperate out the application driving logic from the core logic, so that the core can be used as a library in existing applications.
+Building this source tree will result in a library file and an executable, which is functionally equivalent to the original p0f.

-Please see the original README which has been maintained in this codebase as is.
+Please see the original README which has been preserved in this codebase as is in the docs directory.